hazardcookie/xrpl-evm-keypair-mapping/README.md

-# XRPL EVM Wallet: Proof of Concept
+# Xrpl-Evm-Keypair-Mapping: Proof of Concept

 This is a simple proof of concept (POC) for mapping XRPL secrets to Ethereum key pairs.
 It is not intended for production use.